cyberrangecz/library-junior-hacker/README.md

 Follow the [general instructions](https://gitlab.ics.muni.cz/muni-kypo-trainings/games/all-games-index) to set up the game.

+This game uses `kali` and `debian-10` images from [MUNI-KYPO-IMAGES](https://gitlab.ics.muni.cz/muni-kypo-images), which need to be available in OpenStack for use with KYPO CRP.
+To get and upload the images, see [this guide](https://gitlab.ics.muni.cz/muni-kypo-images/muni-kypo-images-wiki/-/wikis/How-to-get-image-for-OpenStack).

 ## Game Levels Summary
 - connect to sandbox and read general info
 - host scan with `nmap`